 Based on the intensity and amount of sunlight hours in Anacortes, WA, the average electricity customer in Anacortes, WA will need a 9.4 kilowatt (kW) solar panel system to offset 100% of their annual electricity consumption of 12,960 kWh per year.
-On the EnergySage Marketplace, solar shoppers in Anacortes, WA pay an average of $27,000 for a 9.4 kW solar panel system prior to incentives.
+On the EnergySage Marketplace, solar shoppers in Anacortes, WA pay an average of $28,000 for a 9.4 kW solar panel system prior to incentives.

-Solar panel systems help you save money by reducing your monthly electricity bills.
-Although a $50 or $100 electricity bill might not seem like much when you pay it each month, those bills add up quickly over ten, twenty or even thirty years: if you pay $100 per month in electricity now, you’ll pay over $47,000 on electricity over the next thirty years!
+Solar panel systems help you save money by reducing your monthly electric bills.
+Although a $50 or $100 electric bill might not seem like much when you pay it each month, those bills add up quickly over ten, twenty or even thirty years: if you pay $100 per month in electricity now, you’ll pay over $47,000 on electricity over the next thirty years!

-|EXISTING BILL||10 YEAR COST||20 YEAR COST||30 YEAR COST|
+|EXISTING ELECTRIC BILL||10 YEAR COST||20 YEAR COST||30 YEAR COST|

-Assuming a 2.6% annual increase based on inflation and average annual rate increases.
+Assuming a 1.8% annual increase based on inflation and average annual electric rate increases.